-Whether you’re cooking for large numbers for a special occasion or simply making a regular weeknight dinner for two, garlic bread is an easy and versatile side item.
+Whether you’re cooking for a crowd for a special occasion or simply making an ordinary weeknight dinner for two, garlic bread is an easy and versatile side item.
 And there's nothing better than homemade garlic bread fresh out of the oven.

 However, unless you know the tricks, spreading home-made garlic butter sauce on a loaf of bread can be downright messy and time consuming.
-Find out here how to prepare garlic bread quickly and easily without any mess or fuss.
+Find out here how to make garlic bread in the oven quickly and easily without any mess or fuss.
 Photos are included.

 Step 1.
 Get your loaf of bread, lay it flat and slice it in half (up and down, not side-to-side) as shown in the photo below

 Step 2.
 Take one of these halves and then cut slices almost to the bottom crust but don’t cut right through it.
 Make whatever thickness you like.
 At this point it should look like the image below.

 Step 3.
-Make garlic butter sauce: in a microwave safe small bowl, melt about 6 T butter, the 4 cloves of garlic (or substitute as specified in the ingredients) and the 2t dried oregano.
+Make garlic butter sauce.
+In a microwave safe small bowl, melt the 6 T butter, the 4 cloves of garlic (or substitute as specified in the ingredients) and the 2t dried oregano.
 Quantities may be adjusted for taste.
-Garlic powder may be substituted for chopped garlic.

 Step 4.
-Get a long length of aluminium foil and place one of your bread halves and lay it up-ended so that the cut edge is sitting flat on the foil.
+Get a long length of aluminum foil and place one of your bread halves and lay it up-ended so that the cut edge is sitting flat on the foil.

 Step 5.
-Using your left hand to support the loaf, ‘open’ the loaf a little like a book (but not all the way) so that the ‘page’ closest to the foil is open but lays flat on the foil.
-(This would be just behind the middle cut made in step 1).
-Using your right hand, spoon out some of the melted garlic butter onto this flat surface (you can use the back of the spoon to spread it better).
+Using your left hand to support the loaf, open the loaf a little like a book (but not all the way) so that the "page" closest to the foil is open but lays flat on the foil.
+This would be just behind the halfway cut made in step 1.
+Using your right hand, spoon out some of the melted garlic butter onto this flat surface.
+You can use the back of the spoon to spread it better.

 Step 6.
-Now that you have done that ‘page’, move upward to the next slice ‘opening’ the loaf just above that one and making sure it lays flat.
+Now that you have done that "page", move upward to the next slice opening just above the previous one and making sure it lays flat.
 Spoon the garlic butter onto that slice.
-Repeat step 6 for all the slices.
+Repeat for all the slices.
 Yes, so far you’re just doing one side of each slice – the reverse side will come next.

 Step 7.
 Now turn the loaf upside down the other way, so that it’s resting on the small rounded end.
 Open the loaf like a book, spoon garlic butter on, and repeat.
 This way, you are doing the reverse side.